 - Brexit (2016)

 A historic referendum in which U.K voted to leave the European Union.
-Brexit had huge implications for businesses in the U.K – especially for those the banking and financial services sector.
-Some banks started to make plans to shift out of London – once considered the financial hub of Europe.
-With so much uncertainty in the market, the pound sank to a two-year low since Boris Johnson’s victory as British Prime Minister.4
+Brexit had huge implications for businesses in the U.K especially for those in the banking and financial services sector.
+Some banks started to make plans to shift out of London which was once considered the financial hub of Europe.
+With uncertainty in the market, the pound sank to a two-year low since Boris Johnson’s victory as British Prime Minister.4

 - U.S China Trade War (2018)

 The U.S. China Trade War is something that currently most people should be familiar with.
-In a bid to stop unfair trading practices with China, US president Donald Trump implemented tariffs on goods from China.
-China did not sit back – they retaliated with tariffs on their own.
+In a bid to stop unfair trading practices with China, US President Donald Trump implemented tariffs on goods from China5.
+China did not sit back – they retaliated with tariffs of their own.
 Much of the market movements in the recent year have been due to tariff news – and it’s almost certain that if the trade war goes out of proportion, a downturn in the stock market will be imminent.

 What Can I Short with CFDs?

-One of the main benefits of trading Contract for Differences (CFDs) is the ability to both long and short.
-To find out more about CFDs, you can read this article here explaining what CFDs are.
+One of the main benefits of trading Contracts for Differences (CFDs) is the ability to both long and short.
+Be sure to check out this article “Understanding Contract for Differences (CFD)” to understand the basics of CFD trading.

 CFDs are commonly used by investors who want to short stocks.
-Most markets in general impose restrictions on short-selling for stocks – and it is normally very troublesome to initiate an equity short in the market.
-For instance, an investor would have to inform their broker of their intention to short, procure shares for borrowing and subsequently informing the broker when they have brought back the shares to settle the short.
+Most markets generally impose restrictions on short-selling for stocks – and it is inconvenient to initiate an equity short in the market.
+For instance, an investor would have to inform their broker of their intention to short and procure shares, and subsequently inform the broker when they have bought back the shares to settle the short.

-CFDs circumvent all of these troublesome issues – all you need to do is to is focus on what you want to long or short & initiate the trade.
+CFDs circumvent all of these troublesome issues – all you need to do is to focus on what you want to long or short & initiate the trade.
 We’ll settle the rest for you.
-Another benefit of trading Equity CFD is being able to long and short more than 5,000 contracts from one account.
-We also do not quote additional spreads on top of prevailing market prices.
+Another benefit of trading Equity CFD with us is being able to long and short more than 5,000 contracts in one account.
+Spreads are not quoted in addition to prevailing market prices.

 World Indices CFD

 Indices are a great way to participate in the performance of an overall market if you do not want to go through the hassle of doing research on individual stocks.
 An extremely popular Index that many of our clients trade is the Straits Times Index SGD5 CFD (STI CFD).
 The Straits Times Index is a capitalisation-weighted stock market index that is commonly regarded as the benchmark index for the Singapore stock market.
 STI CFD can also be an ideal tool to battle the ongoing trade wars and it is a unique CFD product that we are proud to offer.

-World indices CFD are useful in the sense that they tend to react quickly to major economic news – so traders can easily trade them in.
+World indices CFD are useful as they tend to react quickly to major economic news so traders can easily trade them.
 Additionally, from a diversification standpoint, indices are less risky than individual stocks which have unsystematic risk – this risk can be largely eliminated if you purchase an index.